VoidCooper/PyBingo/README.md

 Attentions/maybe going to be improved:
 - All the required files must be in the working directory
   - centerimage, settings and font
+- If no font is present "better than nothing" font is used, which size cannot be changed

 All the generated boards are saved into generated/ with given names {epoch}board{x}.jpg